CanonicalLtd/maas-docs/en/api.md

    unicode

 - `param storage`:
-   A list of storage constraint identifiers, in the form:
+   A list of storage constraint identifiers, in the
-       &lt;label&gt;:&lt;size&gt;(&lt;tag&gt;\[,&lt;tag&gt;\[,...\])\]\[,&lt;label&gt;:

-> ...\]
+       form `label:size(tag[,tag[,...])][,label:...]`

 - `type storage`:
    unicode

 - `param interfaces`:
-   A labeled constraint map associating constraint
+   A labeled constraint map associating constraint labels with interface properties that should be matched.
+Returned
-       labels with interface properties that should be matched.
-Returned nodes must have one or more interface matching the specified constraints.
+    nodes must have one or more interface matching the specified constraints.
 The labeled constraint map must be in the format:
-        `<label>:<key>=<value>[,<key2>=<value2>[,...]]`
+    `label:key=value[,key2=value2[,...]]`

     Each key can be one of the following:

-        -   id Matches an interface with the specific id
+    -   `id`: Matches an interface with the specific id
-        -   fabric Matches an interface attached to the specified fabric.
+    -   `fabric`: Matches an interface attached to the specified fabric.
-        -   fabric_class Matches an interface attached to a fabric with the specified class.
+    -   `fabric_class`: Matches an interface attached to a fabric with the specified class.
-        -   ip Matches an interface whose VLAN is on the subnet implied by the given IP address, and allocates the specified IP address for the machine on that interface (if it is available).
+    -   `ip`: Matches an interface whose VLAN is on the subnet implied by the given IP address, and allocates the specified IP address for the machine on that interface (if it is available).
-        -   mode Matches an interface with the specified mode.
+    -   `mode`: Matches an interface with the specified mode.
 (Currently, the only supported mode is "unconfigured".)
-        -   name Matches an interface with the specified name.
+    -   `name`: Matches an interface with the specified name.
 (For example, "eth0".)
-        -   hostname Matches an interface attached to the node with the specified hostname.
+    -   `hostname`: Matches an interface attached to the node with the specified hostname.
-        -   subnet Matches an interface attached to the specified subnet.
+    -   `subnet`: Matches an interface attached to the specified subnet.
-        -   space Matches an interface attached to the specified space.
+    -   `space`: Matches an interface attached to the specified space.
-        -   subnet_cidr Matches an interface attached to the specified subnet CIDR.
+    -   `subnet_cidr`: Matches an interface attached to the specified subnet CIDR.
 (For example, "192.168.0.0/24".)
-        -   type Matches an interface of the specified type.
+    -   `type`: Matches an interface of the specified type.
 (Valid types:
         "physical", "vlan", "bond", "bridge", or "unknown".)
-        -   vlan Matches an interface on the specified VLAN.
+    -   `vlan`: Matches an interface on the specified VLAN.
-        -   vid Matches an interface on a VLAN with the specified VID.
+    -   `vid`: Matches an interface on a VLAN with the specified VID.
-        -   tag Matches an interface tagged with the specified tag.
+    -   `tag`: Matches an interface tagged with the specified tag.

 - `type interfaces`:
    unicode